 Table of Contents

 What is Loving Kindness Meditation or Metta ?

 According to Dhammapada, “Hatred cannot coexist with love and kindness.
 It dissipates when supplanted with thoughts of love and compassion.”

+There are different types of meditation.
+If you are a beginner we suggest you read our article on definition of meditation.
 People who practice loving kindness meditation can forgo self-judgment and forgive more easily.
 They also reach a stage of self-acceptance and connect with other people with less rigor.
 In this article, we will discuss the practice of metta meditation or loving kindness meditation and how it can benefit you and the people around you.

 At the moment, you may not understand how other people can benefit from you sitting in isolation and focusing on breathing.
 But in actuality, what this act does is that it trains your heart to be kinder, more compassionate, and less judgmental of yourself and the people around you.